omriphoenix-arch/account-gen/instructions.md

 for the mobile version ensure you copy and paste from the monile options section not the beta options

 now for mobile you will need to copy the source code into a html converter a free one is TrebEdit once you have done that press the three dots button and press save as and name it whatevery you want but replace spaces with _ or - and end the file name with .html and then go to your files application and open it again if it does not work contact me using omriphoenix@gmail.com

+or alternitivly you can download the file that works aswell and is easier.